canonical/opensearch-operator/docs/explanation/security/index.md

 When configuring cloud credentials to be used with Juju, ensure that users have correct permissions to operate at the required level.
-Juju superusers responsible for bootstrapping and managing controllers require elevated permissions to manage several kinds of resources, such as virtual machines, networks, storages, etc.
+Juju superusers responsible for bootstrapping and managing controllers require elevated permissions to manage several kinds of resources, such as virtual machines, networks, storage, etc.
 Please refer to the links below for more information on the policies required to be used depending on the cloud.